gbgabiola/100DaysOfCode/log.md

 # 100 Days Of Code - Log

 The log of my #100DaysOfCode challenge.
-Started on [Oct 01, Monday, 2018].
+Started on [June 01, Friday, 2018].

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: